google/security-testbeds/kubeflow/exposed_UI/README.md

 # Setup Vulnerable and Secure Instances

-1. Download Ubuntu 24.04.2 LTS from here: https://ubuntu.com/download/server#manual-install
+1. Download Ubuntu Server 24.04.2 LTS from here: https://ubuntu.com/download/server#manual-install
 2. install it using virtualbox or KVM or ..
 3. during the installation:
     1. remember the IP address of machine